 LPS has an agreed upon metric of one technician for each 1,500 devices where a Chromebooks counts as 1 device, a tablet counts 1.25 and a MacOS/Windows computer counts 1.5.

-The DALI portion of the CLASS plan calls for the maintenance of well over 50,000 devices, broken out approximately as…
+The DALI portion of the CLASS plan calls for the maintenance of nearly 70,000 devices, broken out approximately as…